-H5A.9.1 Road Network
+H5B.9.1 Road Network

-- H5A.9.1.1 The road system will provide for the safe and efficient movement of people and goods.
+- H5B.9.1.1 The road system will provide for the safe and efficient movement of people and goods.
 Road right of way widths shown on Schedule B2 to this Plan, will be provided in accordance with Table F6 (Function of Transportation Facilities) of this Plan.
 The overall recommended road network for the Phase 1B Employment Area as a whole is shown in Appendix B for information purposes.
-The location and alignment of new collector and local roads as shown on Schedule H5A are conceptual, and subject to study as may be required by the Town and/or the Region but are necessary to ensure appropriate overall functioning of a transportation system that can support development of the area. - H5A.9.1.2 All roadway and driveway spacings will conform to standard roadway engineering practices and will be approved by the respective roadway jurisdiction.
+The location and alignment of new collector and local roads as shown on Schedule H5B are conceptual, and subject to study as may be required by the Town and/or the Region but are necessary to ensure appropriate overall functioning of a transportation system that can support development of the area. - H5B9.1.2 All roadway and driveway spacings will conform to standard roadway engineering practices and will be approved by the respective roadway jurisdiction.
 The provision of additional local roads where deemed necessary, may be determined as part of the development approval process.
-The road network will be designed to augment the existing system, improve connectivity within the Secondary Plan area and to adjacent areas, provide opportunities to relieve pressure on key intersections, facilitate access to individual properties, and reduce driveway accesses onto arterial roads. - H5A.9.1.3 As part of any development application, a Traffic Impact Study that is approved by the respective roadway jurisdiction may be required to demonstrate that adequate network capacity exists to accommodate the proposed development, the need for road and/or intersection improvements (such as traffic signals, turn lanes, access construction, illumination etc.) and the timing for such improvements. - H5A.9.1.4 The Town will work with the Region of Halton to ensure that Trafalgar Road and Steeles Avenue function efficiently as major routes into and through the Secondary Plan area and that network improvements address the future capacity constraints at the intersection of Trafalgar Road and Steeles Avenue. - H5A.9.1.5 The Trafalgar Road and Steeles Avenue intersection should be designed to reflect its role as major gateway to Halton Hills.
-As such, the intersection will include enhanced streetscape design, landscaping, signage and lighting.
+The road network will be designed to augment the existing system, improve connectivity within the Secondary Plan area and to adjacent areas, provide opportunities to relieve pressure on key intersections, facilitate access to individual properties and reduce driveway accesses onto arterial roads. - H5B.9.1.3 As part of any development application, a Traffic Impact Study that is approved by the respective roadway jurisdiction may be required to demonstrate that adequate network capacity exists to accommodate the proposed development, the need for

-- H5A.9.1.6 Future access to Steeles Avenue and Trafalgar Road will be restricted and/or controlled and will based on a Traffic Impact Study that will require the approval of the Region of Halton in consultation with the Town.
-Alternatives to direct access to Regional Roads for existing driveways will be considered and where access to a Regional Road is required, safe solutions will be found.
-Access will be subject to Regional Access Management Guidelines. - H5A.9.1.7 Given the future projected traffic volumes, it is anticipated that improvements will be required around the intersection of Steeles Avenue and Eighth Line.
-There are currently cemeteries located on both the northeast and northwest corners of this intersection and as a result, further analysis will be required to determine the most appropriate means to address future traffic volumes in this area. - H5A.9.1.8 Two alternative east-west collector road options have been provided east of Sixth Line as illustrated in Appendix B. Only one of these alternatives will be built and the appropriate option will be determined when development applications are brought forward, taking into consideration the impacts on the Natural Heritage System as identified in section H5A.7.4.16.1. - H5A.9.1.9 A new collector road is proposed to extend north from Sixth Line south of Steeles Avenue in order to provide access to the employment area while avoiding truck traffic on Hornby Road where there are existing residential uses.
-The intersection of Sixth Line South and Steeles Avenue is located slightly outside of the Secondary Plan area and on the north side of Steeles Avenue; it is located within the Greenbelt.
-As noted in section H5A.7.4.16.2, the alignment of this road will be subject to study. - H5A.9.1.10Truck traffic on Hornby Road north of Steeles Avenue should be restricted and traffic calming measures near existing residential uses may be considered.
+- road and/or intersection improvements (such as traffic signals, turn lanes, access construction, illumination etc.) and the timing for such improvements. - H5B.9.1.4 Two alternative east-west collector road options have been provided east of Sixth Line as illustrated in Appendix B. Only one of these alternatives will be built and the appropriate option will be determined when development applications are brought forward, taking into consideration the impacts on the Natural Heritage System as identified in section H5B.7.4.16.1. - H5B.9.1.5 A new collector road is proposed to extend north from Sixth Line south of Steeles Avenue in order to provide access to the employment area while avoiding truck traffic on Hornby Road where there are existing residential uses. - H5B.9.1.6 Truck traffic on Hornby Road north of Steeles Avenue should be restricted and traffic calming measures near existing residential uses may be considered.

-H5A.9.2 Active Transportation
+H5B.9.2 Active Transportation